Jesse Winker Player Props: Brewers vs. Astros

-After going 0-for-3 in his most recent game, Jesse Winker and the Milwaukee Brewers face the Houston Astros (who will hand the ball to J.P.
-France) at 7:40 PM ET on Tuesday.
+On Wednesday, Jesse Winker (coming off going 1-for-4) and the Milwaukee Brewers play the Houston Astros, whose starting pitcher will be Brandon Bielak.
+First pitch is at 1:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Astros.
+He had a one-hit showing in his previous game (1-for-4) against the Astros.

 Jesse Winker Game Info & Props vs. the Astros